bhisaac/5eFP/5eFP-SRD.md

 ## Defender

 - **Sieze the Initiative.** Whenever a combat encounter begins, you immediately take one turn before rolling your initiative.
-Then roll initiate as normal.
+Then roll initiative as normal.
 Skip your first round of combat.
 You resume normal gameplay on subsequent turns.
 - **Taunt.** Your attacks, provocations, and damaging effects are harder to ignore.
 If you attack, damage, or adversely affect one or more creatures, those creatures are considered taunted.
 A creature is also taunted by you if you are the closest visible target to the creature.
 Taunted creatures must include you as a target with any attack, effect, or spell whenever possible.
 Creatures lose the taunted condition whenever they receive 1 or more points of damage from a PC with the healer or damage party buff.
 - **Soak.** At the beginning of a combat encounter, you gain Bolster 2.